Sam Woo Restaurant

 Sam Woo location in Mississauga, Ontario, Canada, which closed in February 2020.

 Sam Woo Restaurant (三和) was a restaurant chain that served Hong Kong–style cuisine.
 It had many locations in predominantly overseas Chinese communities of Southern California, in Las Vegas, and in the suburbs of Toronto.
 Many of the chain's locations have closed.
 The complete Chinese name (三和燒臘麵家) literally means "Three Harmonies Roast Meats and Noodle House."

 History

 The first delicatessen was opened in 1979 in the Los Angeles Chinatown.
 It later spread to other locations in California, including Monterey Park and Alhambra.

 Two other locations in the San Gabriel Valley opened only to later change hands or close.
-One restaurant opened in Montebello, which was renamed to "A-1" (now closed) when an employee purchased it from the Sam Woo owners.
+One restaurant opened in Montebello, adjacent to where the former 99 Price Market was at, renamed to "A-1" (now closed) when an employee purchased it from the Sam Woo owners.
 In 2004, a Sam Woo also opened in the suburb of Covina, California, but it failed the following year.